-Commentary on Financing of Public School BuildingsAdded by Nicholas G. Miller in Articles & Publications, Business Law on October 23, 2017
+Commentary on Financing of Public School BuildingsAdded by Nicholas G. Miller in Articles & Blogs, Business Law on October 23, 2017

 The financing of public school buildings has been a topic of interest since the early days of Idaho Statehood, owing largely to the requirement imposed at that time by the Idaho Constitution that public debt payable from property taxes requires a 2/3 “supermajority” of voters.
 Education providers and their supporting advocates have employed four overlapping strategies for financing school buildings in the face of this requirement.

 The first and most obvious strategy is simply to accept the 2/3 as a given and do the work to secure the vote.
 The work entails making sure the project is needed and desired by the voters, having an otherwise clean bill of health and mobilizing the voters to vote on election day.
 This strategy has been relatively successful.
 Since 2011, of 53 elections proposed by Idaho school districts, 25 passed, or just under 50%, and the percentage is over 50% if multiple failures by the same district or failures by a district followed by a success are excluded.
 Some have enjoyed almost incredible margins of approval—the Boise School bond secured over 90% approval; the Madison School District over 80%.
 That the system is not failing completely probably contributes to the results of private polling that show overturning the constitution via an amendment would not be a sure thing.